 The Italian Renaissance villa now known as the Tulsa Garden Center mansion was designed by Tulsa architect Noble B. Flemming (also spelled Fleming in some sources) for David R. Travis, a Russian-Jewish immigrant born David Rabinowitz, who moved to Tulsa in 1913 and built his fortune in the oil-field equipment business.
 Construction began in 1919 and the twenty-one-room, ten-bathroom home was completed in 1921.
 The villa sits on a hillside in what is now Woodward Park, in the South Peoria corridor.

-In 1923, J. Arthur Hull purchased the home and ten surrounding acres.
+In 1923, J. Arthur (James Arthur) Hull and his wife, Lina Jane Hull, purchased the home and ten surrounding acres.
 Hull added the Lord & Burnham greenhouse and the formal sunken garden that survives today.
-Shortly after the Hulls moved in, J. Arthur's wife Mary Hull fell ill and died at the home.
+Local haunting lore names a Mary Hull, said to have lived at the home in the 1920s and to have died there; her exact relationship to the Hull family is not documented in the archival record reviewed for this entry.
 The Sneddens purchased the mansion from the Hulls for $25,000 on January 5, 1932.

 Oilman William G. Skelly purchased the property in October 1950, paying cash, but never lived in the house.
 He retained ownership for four years and sold the home and surrounding 7.5 acres to the City of Tulsa on October 18, 1954, for $85,000.
 The city designated the property as the Tulsa Garden Center, and it has functioned as a community horticulture, education, and event venue ever since.